-Students from outside the UK who would like to spend part of their degree at Nottingham may do so through the International exchange programme.
+Students from outside the UK who would like to spend part of their degree at Nottingham may be able to do so through the international exchange programme.

 International exchange is designed for undergraduates from our partner universities (including members of the Universitas 21 network) who wish to spend a period of time studying in the UK, earning credits to transfer back to their home university.